longchao343/armodule/InstallationGuide.md

 xhost +
 ```

-Congratulations, ArModule is not installed.
+Congratulations, ArModule is now installed.
 Please see the DevelopersGuide.md to go further
 =========================